omahs/stellarterm/README.md

 To use the testnet, simply add `#testnet` or `/testnet` to the url to activate it.
 To exit, refresh the page where the url is not `/testnet`.

 ## Deployment
 The project is hosted on GitHub pages in the [stellarterm/stellarterm.github.io](https://github.com/stellarterm/stellarterm.github.io/) repository.
-The client is wrapped into a single html file and it's sha 256 sum is recorded on each git commit.
+The client is wrapped into a single html file and its sha 256 sum is recorded on each git commit.

 ## Client development instructions
 ### Prerequisites